documentation

 Grace (seconds)15Time between graceful and forced shutdown

-Skip permissionsfalseBypass Claude Code’s permission prompts
+Skip permissionsfalseBypass the CLI tool’s permission prompts

 Environment variables{}Extra env vars injected into the CLI process